-Today's Lunchtime Exercise: Stoic mindfulness and examining your Impressions
+Today's Midday Exercise: Stoic Mindfulness and Examining your Impressions

 We've already suggested that you can help develop a Stoic approach by self-monitoring.
 Another way of putting this is to use the idea of 'Stoic mindfulness'.
-'Mindfulness' in modern psychotherapy is based on Buddhism.
+Mindfulness in modern psychotherapy is derived from Buddhist meditation.
 However, there is a comparable focus in ancient Stoicism on living in the here and now and paying close attention to our thoughts and feelings.
 Today's morning text for reflection gives a very powerful expression of Stoic mindfulness, as Marcus reminds himself of the value of putting his mind in good order and renewing himself in preparation for the challenges of his life.